tensorware/aos-simulation/INSTALL.md

 # Requirements

-A simple http server is sufficient to run the simulation, no other backend is necessary.
+A simple http server is sufficient to run the simulation, no other backend is needed.
 Additional a standalone application is available that runs on [Electron](https://www.electronjs.org) and requires [Node.js](https://nodejs.org).

 ## Setup [![github](https://img.shields.io/badge/github-gray?logo=github&logoColor=white)](#Setup)